microsoft/vscode-docs/docs/editor/extension-gallery.md

 To download an extension, navigate to the details page for the specific extension within the [Marketplace](https://marketplace.visualstudio.com/vscode).
 On that page, there is a **Download Extension** link in the **Resources** section, which is located on the right-hand side of the page.

-Once downloaded, you can then install the extension via the **Install from VSIX** command in the Extensions view command drop-down.
+Once downloaded, you can then install the extension via the **Install from VSIX** command in the Extensions view command dropdown.

 ### Can I stop VS Code from providing extension recommendations?